COSC381-2020Fall/class-project-jwalter2021/README.md

 # Creating Whoosh Indexing and Performing a Test Query

 These scripts will create a whoosh index for YouTube data and then perform a test search query with said index, in that order.
+The Whoosh query will return multiple pages of search results.

 ## Usage